Lodimup/django-devcontainer/README.md

 # Django Devcontainer Base Repository
+A ready to use devcontainer for Django development.
 This repository contains a base devcontainer for Django development.
 It is intended to be used as a base for other repositories.